DIVX: Demise

 Right after the launch of the format, Circuit City announced that despite a gain of 4.1% in net profit, huge expenses of launching that format (among other issues) massively undercut that profit.
 As early as September 1998, Circuit City was looking for partners to share their losses from the format's launch.
 Retailers such as Blockbuster Video did not carry the format at all.

-Not helping the format's defenders was suspicious activity of pro-DIVX sites, with one shutting down as quickly as it opened.
+The format's credibility suffered another blow when suspicions were raised about the nature of apparently independent pro-DIVX websites.
+Circuit City denied any involvement in creating these sites, one of which closed shortly after tech journalists tried to contact its webmaster.

-DIVX and Thomson teamed up in January 1999 to create another format made for high-definition video using existing DVD technology, predating the development of both Blu-ray and HD DVD by many years.
+DIVX and Thomson Consumer Electronics teamed up in January 1999 to create another format made for high-definition video using existing DVD technology, predating the development of both Blu-ray and HD DVD by many years.
 The market share for DIVX players was 23% in January 1999, and by that March, around 419 titles were available in the DIVX format.
-However, sales for the format quickly fell off after the 1998 holiday season, with all three third-party retailers pulling out of DIVX sales by that point.
+Sales for the format quickly fell off after the 1998 holiday season, however, with all three third-party retailers pulling out of DIVX sales by that point.
 In May, studio support for DIVX would start to be phased out with Paramount refusing to convert their titles to "Silver" discs (and then later stopping DIVX releases entirely), and Disney increasing their DVD activity.
 By the format's first anniversary, the future of the format was very grim - with only five DIVX-compatible players (and no DIVX-compatible computer drives), 478 titles, and only Circuit City selling DIVX discs.